squidfunk/mkdocs-material/docs/extensions/revision-date.md

 ## Usage

-The date is automatiaclly added at the bottom of each page, e.g.:
+The date is automatically added at the bottom of each page, e.g.:

 ```
 Last updated: 9 December, 2019